OSU-BMBL/ssread/static/docs/usage.md

 # Usage

----

-The scREAD database includes five pages, and they are Home, Browse control atlas, Submit, Help, and Download.
+The scREAD database includes five pages, including Home, Browse control atlas, Submit, Help, and Download.
 The 'Home' page contains four statistical pie charts that reflect ratio distribution in 55 files for each of the four factors, and a table that contains the information of 55 datasets.
 The 'Browse control atlas' page includes the 15 control atlases from different brain regions for human and mouse species.
 The 'Submit' page provides an interface that can let users submit their AD scRNA-Seq & snRNA-Seq dataset into scREAD to do the same analysis as our database showed.
 The 'Help' page contains three modules, e.g., Frequently asked questions, Usage, and Contact, and users can find the corresponding information for each of these three modules.
 The 'Download' page provides downloads for the datasets that are stored in scREAD.

 ## Home page